-For 3-, 5-, 7-, or 10-year property placed in service before 2018, farmers were required to use the 150% declining balance method over the GDS recovery period (discussed above) unless election was made to use the straight line method.
+For 3-, 5-, 7-, or 10-year property placed in service before 2018, farmers were required to use the 150% declining balance method over the GDS recovery period (discussed above) unless the election was made to use the straight-line method.
 For property placed in service after 2017, these types of property are by default depreciated using the 200% declining balance method.

 All purchased livestock are considered to be tangible personal property and are therefore eligible for a depreciation deduction under Section 179.
 Those with a recovery period of 20 years or less are also eligible for a bonus depreciation allowance.
-For qualified property acquired prior to September 28, 2017, and placed in service in 2018, there is a bonus depreciation allowance of 40% provided that the original use of the property begins with you.
-For qualified property acquired after September 27, 2017, the bonus depreciation allowance is 100% and the property can be either new or certain used property.
+For qualified property acquired and placed in service prior to September 28, 2017, there is a bonus depreciation allowance of 40% provided that the original use of the property begins with you.
+For qualified property acquired and placed in service after September 27, 2017, the bonus depreciation allowance is 100% and the property can be either new or certain used property.

 It is important to note that farmers can deduct the costs of raising livestock during the years in which the animals are being raised.
 If these costs are deducted, the basis of the livestock is zero and, therefore, these costs cannot be depreciated.